reven100/Automatic-Feedback-VIERP/README.md

 Prerequisites -
 Chrome is required
-if using .py file, please install selenium https://www.selenium.dev/documentation/webdriver/getting_started/install_library/
+if using .py file, please install selenium by -->  pip install selenium https://www.selenium.dev/documentation/webdriver/getting_started/install_library/

 For .exe file, installation is not required.